Micahnd/Airline-Passenger-Satisfaction-BI-Analysis/README.md

 ### Segment-Level Insight (Ages 45–54 and 55+)

-When filtering older passengers, service priorities shift:
+When filtering older passengers, service priorities shift as seen in fig2:

 - **Leg room comfort → 1.3**
 - **Inflight entertainment → 1.2**